Why Paying Attention to the Media Is a Good Thing

 Proactively think through situations that might arise and what you want to convey.
 Give careful consideration to what those messages are well ahead of time.
 Think ahead.
 A SWOT (strengths, weaknesses, opportunities, threats) analysis provides a useful framework for message development.
 Stay in front of the news so you’re not always in reaction mode.
 Unless you just love drama and running around with your hair aflame.

+Practice your possible talking points before you find yourself in front of the camera.
 Methodically promote the issues and messages that are important to you.
-Media relations is never one and done.
+Public relations in the aviation industry is never one and done.
 It’s ongoing, like sales.
 Keep close to your contacts.
 Understand what topics and issues interest them and tailor your pitches accordingly.
 Always be forthright, honest and courteous in your interactions.
 Treat reporters as you like to be treated.
 That includes returning their calls and emails quickly.

 Make Time for Reporters

-Recognize that the media have a job to do.
+Recognize that the aviation media have a job to do.
 They will do that job with or without your help, but you can play a tremendous supporting role if you approach them with timely, accurate information and insights that put the news in context.
 It’s never wise to just say “no comment.”
 Even when you can’t add substantive information, you’re far better off talking about what you can comment on and saying that you will provide more information later as it becomes available.

 Just as pilots listen to the radio rather than solely focusing on their own conversation with the tower, you need to maintain situational awareness.
 Know what’s going on in your industry, with your customers – and your competitors.
 Frame your news and provide context whenever possible.